 - How to knead dough?
 Here’s how to knead dough.
 With clean dry hands, gather the dough together into a ball.
 Press down on the dough and with the heels of your hands, stretch it out in front of you by pressing it forward and flat.
 Fold the dough in half, turn it 45 degrees, and repeat the process using the heels of your hands.

 - How long do tortillas last?
 When refrigerated, homemade flour tortillas will stay nice and fresh for up to 5 days.
 After your fresh flour tortillas have been cooled, place them in a large zip-top bag and stick them in the refrigerator.

 - How do you reheat tortillas?
 Your tortillas can be reheated on a comal or griddle, or wrapped in slightly damp paper towels and placed in the microwave for a few seconds.

-Keywords: homemade tortillas, family recipe, Mexican
+Keywords: homemade tortillas, flour tortilla recipe, how to make tortillas

 GRANDMA’S FLOUR TORTILLA RECIPE > PIN IT TO PINTEREST

 Save this authentic flour tortilla recipe for later.
 Pin it to Pinterest!